marcelotduarte/cx_Freeze/doc/src/bdist_appimage.rst

      - path to appimagetool [default: the latest version is downloaded]
    * - .. option:: runtime_file, --runtime-file
      - path to type2 runtime [default: the latest version is downloaded]
+   * - .. option:: sign, --sign
+     - Sign with gpg or gpg2
+   * - .. option:: sign_key, --sign-key
+     - Key ID to use for gpg/gpg2 signatures
    * - .. option:: target_name, --target-name
      - name of the file to create; if the name ends with ".AppImage" then it is used verbatim, otherwise, information about the